backspaces/agentscript/tutorials/01-HelloModel.md

 To get a peak at what this looks like, we can run it on our server:
 [http://agentscript.org/tutorials/examples/hello.html](http://agentscript.org/tutorials/examples/hello.html)

-Next, {@tutorial HelloHtml}: creating an html file to run HelloModel.js
+Next, {@tutorial 02-HelloHtml}: creating an html file to run HelloModel.js